Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 * You can see the original text from the master file (the English translation file).
 * You can enter the translation in the textbox
 * And then click "Save and continue" to get to the next translation (Or skip this one with "Next").

-### Note

-Please do not try to upload translations to 99translations.com.
-There are some weird bugs with that.
-You can instead send them to diaspora@mrzyx.de and I'll see how I can add them.